FreddyKS/Parallel-API-Request-Tester/README.md

 # Parallel API Request Tester
 Want to know how far a server can handle request from multiple user at the same time?
 Then this software is for you<br>
-Parallel request testing mockup in HTML, JavaScript and PHP to test the multiple user request on 1 or more API.
-The api responses can be seen from curl_result.txt in PHP and Result in Javascript
+Parallel request testing mockup in HTML, JavaScript, and PHP to test multiple users request on 1 or more API.
+The api responses can be seen from curl_result.txt in PHP and Result in HTML and Javascript

 # Steps using PHP
 > Open PHP folder then :